How to write a good paragraph

 A paragraph can be defined as a group of sentences that discuss only one main idea.
 A paragraph might be as long as ten related sentences.

 Most students ask the following questions: What are the steps to write a paragraph?
 What is the paragraph format?
 How to make a good paragraph?
+What makes a good paragraph?
 How to write a paragraph?
-Paragraph writing examples … We’ll try to answer all these questions on how to write a paragraph.
+Paragraph writing examples … We’ll try to answer all these questions on how to write a strong paragraph.

 - The topic sentence is the first sentence in the paragraph.
 It opens the paragraph.
 The topic sentence states the main idea of the paragraph.
 That is, it shows what the whole paragraph is about.